Rising Storm 2: Vietnam: Successor

 In 2019, a team of Tripwire Interactive developers separated to form Antimatter Games, and announced that they had begun work on '83, a combined-arms tactical first-person shooter set in an alternative history where World War III has begun, developed as a spiritual successor to Rising Storm 2: Vietnam The game is being developed in Unreal Engine 5.
 In 2023, development was postponed due to publisher issues, but EG7 later licensed the rights to Blue Dot Games to continue development.
 The game entered a Closed Alpha Test in December 2023.
+It was released on Early Access in April 2026.